Radio Equipment Testing

 - Broadcast receivers are now within the scope of the RED (previously excluded)

-- Importers and distributors will incur legal responsibilities and duties under the RED
+- Importers and distributors incur legal responsibilities and duties under the RED

-- Notified Body activity will be more closely regulated
+- Notified Body activity is more closely regulated

-- Market surveillance activities will be increased to ensure that non-compliant products are more easily identified and quickly removed from the market
+- Market surveillance activities are being increased to ensure that non-compliant products are more easily identified and quickly removed from the market

 Testing services include

-- Testing for compliance with the RTTE Directive and RED Directive
+- Testing for compliance with the RED Directive

 - UKAS Accredited Radio testing of